apache/singa/examples/healthcare/application/Kidney_Disease/README.md

 ## Structure

-* `kidney.py` in floder `healthcare\data` includes the load of pre-processed kidney data to be utilized.
+* `kidney.py` in floder `healthcare/data` includes the load of pre-processed kidney data to be utilized.

-* `kidney_net.py` in folder `healthcare\models` includes the construction codes of the KidneyNet model to be applied for kidney disease prediction.
+* `kidney_net.py` in folder `healthcare/models` includes the construction codes of the KidneyNet model to be applied for kidney disease prediction.

 * `train.py` is the training script, which controls the training flow bydoing BackPropagation and SGD update.